 I completed my basic surgical training from Cambridge, Glasgow and Preston.
 My specialist orthopaedic training was on the prestigious Oxford Orthopaedic Training Programme, which included training at the world famous, Nuffield Orthopaedic Centre and John Radcliffe Hospitals.
 I successfully passed the Fellowship of the Royal Colleges of Surgeons (FRCS) exam for Trauma and Orthopaedic Surgery on my first attempt, while training in Leicester.

 I pursued my fellowship at the prestigious arthroplasty unit in Nottingham where I learnt how to manage complex hip and knee problems.
-I also did travelling fellowships at the Endoclinik, Hamburg and Lyon Orthopaedic Centre, learning how to improve satisfaction levels in patients and dealing with difficult problems.
+I also pursued travelling fellowships at the Endoclinik in Hamburg, Lyon Orthopaedic Centre and Granggetes Clinic in Geneva, learning how to improve satisfaction levels in patients and dealing with difficult hip, knee and foot and ankle problems.
 I then moved to Toronto, Canada to take up a place at the Sunnybrook Hospital, concentrating on managing sports injuries and complex trauma.
 This is where I developed an interest in optimising the non-operative treatment of musculoskeletal conditions.
 I have subsequently been able to assess and treat a variety of sport, exercise related and musculoskeletal problems.

 I have a very strong interest in research as evidenced by my PhD from the University of Oxford.
 I have over five book chapters, 25 original papers in peer-reviewed journals and over 40 academic presentations at national and international conferences.
 I am particularly interested in implant design, biomechanics and the application of mechanical engineering principles to the field of orthopaedics.
 Consequently, I have established strong links with the Universities of Oxford and Leeds, which allow me to be part of several collaborative projects.